Onyme13/Homemade_Glider_Tracker/README.md

     pip --version
     ```

-    After installation of pip, you can verify that pip is installed by running.
+    After installation of pip, you can verify that pip is installed.
 Then install the needed python libraries:

     ```
     cd Research-Project